 Netting short term capital gains and losses: In Part I, short-term capital gains and losses are recorded.
-Keep in mind, the numbers are the totals for all transactions recorded on Form 1099-B. There are also provisions for short-term gains from a variety of sources, reported on different forms, as well as losses carried over from previous years.
+Keep in mind, the numbers are the totals for all transactions recorded on Form 1099-B. There are also provisions for short-term gains from a variety of sources, reported in different forms, as well as losses carried over from previous years.
 The total sum, known as net short-term capital gain (or loss) is recorded on line 7.

 Netting long term capital gains and losses: Part II is virtually the same, but for long term capital gains and losses.
 The total sum of this calculation, known as net long-term capital gain (or loss) is recorded on line 15.

 There is one distinct difference between Part I and Part II: capital gains distributions.
 Long term capital gains distributions are distributions of long term capital gains from holdings within your mutual funds or exchange-traded funds.
-At the end of each year, the funds managers calculate the capital gains from sales of securities within these funds, and pass on the gains (and tax liability) to the owners.
+At the end of each year, the fund managers calculate the capital gains from sales of securities within these funds and pass on the gains (and tax liability) to the owners.
 Short term capital gains are also distributed, but not captured on Schedule D because they’re counted as ordinary income.

 To avoid confusion, the IRS states that any capital gains distributions reported on 1099-DIV (Box 2a) should be considered long-term capital gains distributions, regardless of how long you’ve owned the fund.
-Generally speaking, short-term capital gains from fund holdings are considered ordinary dividends, and reported in Box 1a on Form 1099-DIV.
+Generally speaking, short-term capital gains from fund holdings are considered ordinary dividends and reported in Box 1a on Form 1099-DIV.